QuaSi-Software/Documentation/docs/resie_installation.md

 2. Switch into the ReSiE root directory: `cd /path/to/resie`
 3. Start the julia REPL with `julia`
 4. Switch to the package REPL with `]` (no enter necessary)
-5. Activate the local environment: `activate .`
+5. Activate the project environment: `activate .`
-    * The dot stands for the current directory and is important to denote, that the activated environment relates to the ReSiE directory
+    * The dot stands for the current directory and is important, because it denotes that the activated environment relates to the ReSiE directory
 6. Install and precompile required packages: `instantiate`
-    * This should create a file called `Manifest.toml` in the ReSiE root directory and may take a while to complete.
+    * This should create a file `Manifest.toml` in the ReSiE root directory and may take a while to finish
 7. Exit out of the package REPL with shortcut `Ctrl+c`
 8. Exit out of the julia REPL with `exit()` or shortcut `Ctrl+d`

+To use profiles with a time-zone-aware datetime index beyond 2038, follow these steps:

+1. Copy the zip file found at `additional_files/move_to_user_julia_scratchspaces_and_unpack.zip` from the repository to your local Julia scratchspaces directory, typically located at `C:/users/user_name/.julia/scratchspaces`.
+2. Extract the content of the zip file directly into the `scratchspaces` folder.
+Ensure that the folder `f269a46b-ccf7-5d73-abea-4c690281aa53` is placed directly within `scratchspaces`, without any intermediate directories.

 **Usage of ReSiE:**

 A full description of how to use ReSiE on the examples it ships with can be found [in this chapter](resie_exemplary_energy_systems.md).
 In the following the CLI of ReSiE is described, which is used when running ReSiE on a local machine:

 1. Switch to the ReSiE directory: `cd /path/to/resie`
-1. Start the CLI with `julia --project=. src/resie-cli.jl`
+1. Start the CLI with `julia --project=. --threads=auto src/resie-cli.jl`
+    * The optional argument `--threads=auto` to the `julia` call means, that the process automatically determines the number of parallel threads (which may get executed on different cores) to use.
+This, in turn, causes Julia to use the available cores for computation more effectively and speeding up simulation, at the cost of other processes having fewer resources available.
+You can set a specific number of threads to use with `--threads=n` where `n` is the desired number.
 1. In the CLI you can access the `help` command for more information or start a simulation with `run path/to/project/file.json`.
 If you are running multiple simulations and are only changing the project file (not any code) inbetween each run, it is very beneficial to stay within the CLI for a performance boost.
-    * If instead you are changing code frequently and only want a single simulation run, you can also start the CLI with the run command and its arguments, as well as making use of an optional parameter: `julia --project=. src/resie-cli.jl run --exit-after-run path/to/project/file.json`.
+    * If instead you are changing code frequently and only want a single simulation run, you can also start the CLI with the run command and its arguments, as well as making use of an optional parameter: `julia --project=. --thread=auto src/resie-cli.jl run --exit-after-run path/to/project/file.json`.
 This is will start the CLI, run the simulation and then exit.
 1. The outputs as well as log files can be found in the `output` folder by default.
 For example the examples produce a file called `output/output_plot.html` which, when opened in a browser, shows an interactive plot of simulation results.

 **Usage of ReSiE with VS Code**